SkylineCommunications/dataminer-docs/connector-help/connector_help/Envivio_GURU.md

 # Envivio GURU

-The Envivio GURU driver is used to detect and create services.
+The Envivio GURU connector is used to detect and create services.

 ## About

-The Envivio GURU is a virtual driver that detects services with the use of service query files and can create services.
+The Envivio GURU is a virtual connector that detects services with the use of service query files and can create services.

 ## Installation and configuration

 ### Creation

-This driver uses a **virtual** connection and does not need any user information.
+This connector uses a **virtual** connection and does not need any user information.

 ### Configuration of input files